CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Controller.java`](../src/main/java/seedu/toluist/controller/Controller.java)

-`Controller` has an `execute` method to execute the command passed by the dispatcher.
+`Controller` has an `execute` method to execute the command passed by `Dispatcher`.
 The command execution can affect the `Model`, the `Storage` (e.g. adding a task) and/or raise events.
-The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the dispatcher.
-After every `execute` invocation, the `Controller` can optionally set new states in the `UiStore`, which subsequently trigger a Ui re-render.
+The result of the command execution is encapsulated as a `CommandResult` object which is passed back to `Dispatcher`.
+After every `execute` invocation, the `Controller` can optionally set new states in the `UiStore`, which subsequently trigger a UI re-render.

 Each command is represented by a different `Controller` class, which all extends from the abstract `Controller` class.
 The `Controller` is implementing the **Command** pattern, where each `Controller` class